Amit-Gabay/Linux-Firewall/README.md

 ## Description

-A stateful Linux firewall based on kernel module. consists of firewall kernel module aside to 3 userspace proxy servers (FTP, HTTP, SMTP).
+A stateful Linux firewall which is implemented as a kernel module.
+Assisted by 3 userspace proxy servers:
+* FTP
+* SMTP
+* HTTP

+As part of the firewall's protection, I've implemented:
-In addition, I've implemented an IPS (Intrusion Prevetion System) for HTTP traffic as an protection to the Pie-Reigster 3.7.1.4 RCE vulnerability.
+* IPS (Intrusion Prevention System) for blocking HTTP exploits to the vulnerability: Pie-Register 3.7.1.4 RCE
-The firewall includes a DLP system (Data Leak Prevention) for HTTP / SMTP traffic, in order to detect and prevent leakage of C source code.
+* DLP system (Data Prevention System) which inspects HTTP / SMTP traffic, detects C source code and prevent its leakage.

 ## Implementation